Fascist architecture

 Fascist architecture encompasses various stylistic trends in architecture developed by architects of fascist states, primarily in the early 20th century.
 Fascist architectural styles gained popularity in the late 1920s with the rise of modernism along with the ultranationalism associated with fascist governments in western Europe.
 Fascist styles often resemble that of ancient Rome, but can extend to modern aesthetics as well.
 Fascist-era buildings are frequently constructed with particular concern given to symmetry, simplicity, and monumental size, especially for public buildings.

 Benito Mussolini utilised several styles of architecture, incorporating classical elements into modern Rationalist architecture to convey a sense of continuity with ancient Rome.

 National Socialist architecture under Adolf Hitler is often associated with Italian Fascist Architecture.
 It also utilised new styles of architecture but favoured Stripped Classicism over modernism, in an attempt to unify the people, mark a new era of nationalist culture, and exhibit the absolute rule of the state.

 In some cases, such as the Italian "foundation cities" (città di fondazione), the new architecture also followed the needs of the corporatist economic model: smaller buildings inspired by local architecture were sometimes favoured to create small rural cities.
 This practice of moving people out of the city centers and into rural areas to farm or to work in mines, especially during the time of autarchy, is similar to disurbanism.

 History

 Fascist architecture in the form of Rationalism with elements of classical Roman architecture was born under dictator Benito Mussolini's rule of Italy from 1922 to 1943.
-Mussolini invested in public construction projects in order to foster economic development, to gain popular support and modernize the country.
-But it is especially during the totalitarian acceleration of the 1930s that the Regime asked its architects to reflect the values of Fascism, a form of pedagogical architecture for the masses.
+Mussolini invested in public construction projects in order to foster economic development, gain popular support and modernize the country, but it was especially during the totalitarian acceleration of the 1930s that the regime asked its architects to reflect the values of fascism, a form of pedagogical architecture for the masses.

 Mussolini utilized all forms of media along with architecture to shape the new Italian identity.
-When He came to power he found tens of different architects each with its own style, ranging from Futurism and Rationalism to neoclassical.
+When he came to power he found tens of different architects each with its own style, ranging from Futurism and Rationalism to neoclassical.
 Together with his chief architect, Piacentini, he coordinated and mediated between the other architects to give Fascist Architecture a "unitary direction", as Piacentini called it.